 Arch Biopartners Inc. (the "Company") is a portfolio based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
-The Company works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.
+Arch works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.

-At present, the Company has five technology platforms in its portfolio under development (each within its own subsidiary):
+At present, the Company has five technologies in its portfolio under development (each within its own subsidiary):

-- AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract.
+•AB569 - a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract.
 AB569 has a mechanism of action that differs from the mechanism of action of antibiotics.
-AB569 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis; - MetaBlok TM -a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases; - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation. - Borg: Peptide-solid surface interface binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and - MetaMx TM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+AB59 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis;

+- MetaBlok $^{\text{TM}}$ - a new drug candidate targeting sepsis, cancer mestastasis and inflammation based diseases;

+• Arch Inflammation - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation.

+• Borg: Peptide - solid surface interface - binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and

+\bullet MetaMx TM - proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.

-The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.
+The Company owns, or has exclusive licensing rights on the intellectual property ("IP") emanating from the programs listed above.